Josphat-Kip/phase1-project/README.md

 In this project, you will get to know different countries,the region it comes from,country's population size,the flag and also the capital city.

-In this project, I used a public API to help me retrieve the data for countries.
+In this project, I used a rest public API to help me retrieve the data for countries.
 Also I used the following to enable me come up with the project
       Semantic HTML5 markup
       CSS custom properties